masluse/ChatApplicationClient/README.md

 # ChatApplicationServer

-This project is a simple chat server built on the Java socket programming model.
-It can handle multiple clients at a time, distributing messages among them.
+This project represents the client-side application for the ChatApplication project.
+It's a simple Java application that allows users to connect to the chat server and exchange messages with other connected clients.

 ## Prerequisites